neondatabase/website/content/docs/serverless/serverless-driver.md

 You should use the driver with `Pool` or `Client` in the following scenarios:
 - You already use `node-postgres` in your code base and would like to migrate to using `@neondatabase/serverless`.
-- Your backend service executed several queries per connection.
+- Your backend service executes several queries per connection.

 ### Configuration options for `Pool` and `Client`